CurryBoi29/DanBot-Hosting-Timeline/README.md

 This is document about the history of DanBot Hosting and what has happened over the years.
 Feel free to add a PR and get your experience heard.
 The information in the main files may not be fully correct as a lot of it got deleted due to the raid in 2021.
 You are also allowed to edit these files just in case i have missed something important :)

 ### If you want to add your experience, make the file name "yourdiscord+tagExperience" or whatever. e.g. "example#1234Experience".
-Put the file in the designated year folder.
+Put the file in the designated folder.
 Just so it is easier to recognise everyones stuff.

 ## !!Self promo is not allowed!!